Search for keywords or topics in magmageopark.no

 Experience Flekkefjord, Sogndalstrand and Egersund along the coast of Magma UNESCO Global Geopark

-Along the coast between Kristiansand and Stavanger are three small towns with well-preserved wooden houses and a long coastal history.
-Flekkefjord, Sogndalstrand and Egersund are just a short drive away from each other and make a great three-day trip along the south-west coast.
+Along the coast between Kristiansand and Stavanger are three small towns with well-preserved wooden buildings and a long coastal history.
+Flekkefjord, Sogndalstrand and Egersund are just a short drive away from each other and make a great three-day trip along the south-west coast of Norway.

 Each town has its own distinctive character.
 In Flekkefjord, you'll find white wooden houses and narrow streets in the historic Hollenderbyen.
-In Sogndalstrand, you'll find a small fishing village with old sea houses along the river.
-In Egersund, you'll experience one of Norway's best-preserved wooden villages with colourful facades along the harbour.
+In Sogndalstrand, you'll find a historic tall ship city with old sea houses along the river.
+In Egersund, you'll experience one of Norway's best-preserved wooden towns with colourful facades along the harbour.

 Along the way, the tour passes through the landscape of Magma UNESCO Global Geopark, with stops in small towns and views of the coast and fjord.